 Dahlias come in many different forms, including flamboyant cactus, waterlily and pompon varieties.
-All of these have double-flowers which, which look spectacular.
+All of these have double-flowers, which look spectacular.

 How to grow dahlias